 As part of our vision for the Humanitarian Leadership Academy, we are pleased to announce that we are accelerating our ambition to create truly localised learning.
-Our Academy Centres are transitioning to joint initiatives, delivered through our existing local partners.
-Our partners have established presence in the locations where we need to reach those most vulnerable to disasters and crises.
+We are developing several joint initiatives with local partners who have established presence in the locations where we need to reach those most vulnerable to disasters and crises.

-This new model and way of working will be more impactful and cost-effective, ensuring that we shift the power to local partners.
+This model and way of working will be more impactful and cost-effective, ensuring that we shift the power to local partners.
+The result will be new and contextually relevant learning opportunities that will be made available on Kaya.

-We are delighted to announce that we have partnered with CODE NGO (Caucus of Development NGO Networks) in the Philippines and with the Global Health Institute of the American University of Beirut in the Middle East.
-In East Africa and Bangladesh, we are continuing to have discussions with potential partners.
+We are delighted to announce that we have already partnered with CODE NGO (Caucus of Development NGO Networks) in the Philippines, BRAC in Bangladesh, and the Global Health Institute of the American University of Beirut in the Middle East.
+More partnerships will be announced in the future.

 Saba Al Mubaslat, CEO, Humanitarian Leadership Academy said: